 - Ivory netsuke 3.7×2.8×3.3

 Make you own pieces out of this plywood (triplex) using a scroll saw.
 Then glue the pieces together and paint them either in a solid colour or in multiple colour following the lines.
 At last you can make a 40x40 cm chessboard of plywood (triplex) as well.
+The latter not included however.

 - Netherlands, by Petunia production, design by Jitske Struik